-- Elevators may be used for wheelchair access. - Disabled persons are to be evacuated by the stairwells with the assistance of Marshals or Raleigh Fire. - Generally, wheelchairs should not be carried down the stairs; a person who, for reasons of personal health or safety, may not be removed from their wheelchair must so inform the Marshals - Evac-chairs, if available, should be brought to assist the non-ambulatory
+- Elevators may be used for wheelchair access. - Disabled persons are to be evacuated by the stairwells with the assistance of other building occupants, first responders or the Raleigh Fire Department. - Generally, wheelchairs should not be carried down the stairs; a person who, for reasons of personal health or safety, may not be removed from their wheelchair must inform the-first responders- - Evac-chairs, if available, should be brought to assist the non-ambulatory